awsdocs/aws-elemental-mediaconvert-user-guide/doc_source/using-encryption.md

 ## Troubleshooting Encryption<a name="troubleshooting-encryption"></a>

-If the DRM system key server is unavailable when AWS Elemental MediaConvert requests keys, the console displays the following message: Key Server Unavailable
+If the DRM system key server is unavailable when MediaConvert requests keys, the console displays the following message: Key Server Unavailable

 Please have the following information available when contacting a support technician for troubleshooting purposes:
 + The region the job was run in